Best Personal Support Worker Resume Example + Guide + Tips

 2. Professional summary

-A professional summary, is a concise, three-to-five-sentence statement that tells the hiring manager who you are and what you offer.
-Your summary must include job-relevant skills and one or two notable accomplishments.
-It should also touch on how long you’ve been in the industry.
+A professional summary is a concise, three-to-five-sentence statement that tells the hiring manager who you are and what you offer.
+Your summary must include job-relevant skills and one or two professional accomplishments that are relevant to the role you are applying for.

 Here’s a good example of a professional summary for a personal support worker resume:

 “Dedicated and experienced personal support worker with over five years of experience providing quality care to clients in a variety of settings.
 Skilled in managing a variety of tasks associated with providing personalized support and care, including helping with activities of daily living, providing companionship and helping with mobility.
-Proven ability to build relationships with clients and their families, while demonstrating respect, dignity and compassion.
-Possess effective communication and organizational skills with a commitment to providing outstanding care services.”
+Proven ability to build relationships with clients and their families while demonstrating respect, dignity and compassion.”

-If you are applying for your first job or changing careers, use personal support worker resume objectives instead.
+If you are applying for your first job or changing careers, use a resume objective instead.
+Personal support worker resume objectives should focus on transferable skills such as communication, problem-solving and critical thinking.

 3. Skills

-Create a skills section on your resume so hiring managers can see if you match their needs.
+Create a skills section on your resume so hiring managers can see if your qualifications match their needs.
 Add your job-relevant personal support worker resume skills to a bulleted list.

 4. Work history